 - Applicants from all areas of Chicago are eligible to apply.
-Priority will be given for projects in historically disinvested areas as well as projects that build upon existing efforts, such as Mayor Lightfoot’s INVEST South/West initiative and community safety initiatives.
+Priority will be given for projects in historically disinvested areas as well as projects that build upon existing efforts and community safety initiatives.

 - Priority will be given to projects that demonstrate momentum and are expected to break ground within six months of acceptance into this grant program.

 Please do not submit duplicative applications for the same project.